-- 1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar. - A hierarchical list representing the current system appears. - 2 Expand the multiviewer whose traps you wish to enable, navigate to the appropriate alarm, and then click the alarm to select it.
+1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar.

+2 Expand the multiviewer whose traps you wish to enable, navigate to the appropriate alarm, and then click the alarm to select it.